dale-34/Iter/README.md

 # Iter

 This application is the Traveling Gators' senior project, a full-stack React application with a Node.js/Express backend.
-The application serves the purpose of working as an AI-powered travel guide and itinerary creator.
+Iter serves the purpose of working as an AI-powered travel guide and itinerary creator.